Technology check-outs are on a first come first serve basis.

 *subject to sudden change

-The computer lab and classroom 206 may still be accessed.
+The circulation desk for checking-out library materials, the computer lab and classroom 206 may still be accessed.

 Currently enrolled SFCC students are eligible to check out technology from the library.